 Although most cats deliver without need for human assistance, problems may arise which require professional veterinary assistance.
 Seek immediate assistance if any of the following occur:

-- Twenty minutes of intense labor occur without delivery of a kitten.
+- Forty five to sixty minutes of intense labor occur without delivery of a kitten.

 - A fluid-filled bubble becomes visible at the vaginal opening.